DreamMatterLabs/DreamMatterLabs.github.io/_posts/2025-03-21-dream-matter-labs-introduction.md

 ---
 <h2 class="post-heading">Hello World!</h2>

-We're a brand-new indie game studio called Dream Matter Labs.
+We're a brand-new indie game studio called Dream Matter Labs!

 **21 March, 2025**—As a group of juniors, we have experienced firsthand how exhausting it is to break into the game industry nowadays.
 What was once a welcoming place filled with experimentation and unconventionality, has now shut its doors to those trying to get in and become a place deprived of these very same qualities.